tsunami416604/azure-docs.hu-hu/articles/dns/dns-operations-recordsets-cli.md

 ## <a name="create-a-dns-record"></a>DNS-rekord létrehozása

-DNS-rekord létrehozásához használja a `az network dns record-set <record-type> add-record` parancsot (ahol `<record-type>` a típusú rekordot, azaz egy, srv, txt stb.)
-További segítségért lásd: `az network dns record-set --help`.
+To create a DNS record, use the `az network dns record-set <record-type> add-record` command (where `<record-type>` is the type of record, i.e a, srv, txt, etc.) For help, see `az network dns record-set --help`.

 Egy rekord létrehozásakor meg kell adni az erőforráscsoport, a zóna és a rekordhalmaz nevét, a rekordtípust és a létrehozandó rekord részletes adatait.
-A megadott rekordhalmaz nevének kell lennie egy *relatív* neve, ami azt jelenti, azt kell zárnia a zóna nevét.
+The record set name given must be a *relative* name, meaning it must exclude the zone name.

 Ha a rekordhalmaz még nem létezik, akkor a parancs létrehozza.
 Ha az adott rekordhalmaz már létezik, a parancs felveszi a megadott rekordot a meglévő rekordhalmazba.

 Új rekordhalmaz létrehozásakor az alapértelmezett élettartam (time-to-live, TTL) értéke 3600 lesz.
-A különböző TTLs használatát útmutatásért lásd: [hozzon létre egy DNS-rekordhalmaz](#create-a-dns-record-set).
+For instructions on how to use different TTLs, see [Create a DNS record set](#create-a-dns-record-set).

 Az alábbi példaparancs a *MyResourceGroup* erőforráscsoport *contoso.com* zónájában egy *www* nevű, „A” típusú rekordot hoz létre.
 Az „A” rekord IP-címe: *1.2.3.4*.